 Figure 1: Diagram from Kamal al-Din al-Farisi's great work Kitab Tanqih al-Manazir li-dhawi al-absar wa-‘l-basa'ir in which he edited the famous drawing of the nervous system from Kitab al-Manazir of Ibn al-Haytham.
 Source: Tanqîh al-Manazir, Istanbul, Topkapi Palace Museum Library, Ahmed III, MS 3340, folio 16a.

-Figure 2: The colophon and first two pages of Kitāb Nūr hadaqat al-ibsār wa-nūr haqīqat al-anzār.
-Süleymaniye Library, Collection Laleli, MS 2558, folio 1b-2a.
+The colophon of Kitāb Nūr hadaqat al-ibsār wa-nūr haqīqat al-anzār.
+Süleymaniye Library, Collection Laleli, MS 2558, folio, 1b-2a.